 The Max Planck Institute for Biology offers a varity of jobs, such as Ph.D. positions, diploma and students positions and also positions such as bioinformatician, lab assistant or administration staff.

-You will find the offers for a diplom/masters or Ph.D. thesis along with the other job offers (see above).
+You will find the offers for a Ph.D. thesis along with the other job offers (see above).
 The Max Planck Institutes encourage unsolicited applications from students, graduate students, and postdocs interested in particular areas of research performed in the institute.
 These applicants should contact the respective director/group leader directly.

 You will find the Ph.D. programs here...